facebookresearch/fairseq/examples/hubert/simple_kmeans/README.md

 ## Data preparation

-`*.tsv` files contains a list of audio, where each line is the root, and following lines are the subpath for each audio:
+`*.tsv` files contains a list of audio, where first line is the root, and following lines are the subpath for each audio:
 ```
 <root-dir>